 iM Global Partner Fund Management, LLC ("iM Global" or the "Advisor"), as the Fund's investment adviser, is responsible for hiring and removing sub-advisors.
 Before hiring a sub-advisor, iM Global performs extensive due diligence.
 This includes quantitative and qualitative analysis, including (but not limited to) an evaluation of: the investment process, the consistency of its execution and discipline; individual holdings; strategies employed, past mistakes, risk controls, team depth and quality; operations and compliance; and business focus and vision. iM Global's evaluation process includes review of literature and documents, quantitative historical performance evaluation, extensive discussions with members of the investment team and firm management and background checks through industry contacts.
-It is iM Global's objective to hire sub-advisors who it believes are skilled and can deliver strong market cycle returns when taking risk into account. iM Global generally assesses the long-term growth of an investment by considering the increase in the value of the investment over a period greater than five years.
-An affiliate of the Advisor owns a minority, non-controlling stake in the Fund's Sub-Advisor. iM Global is responsible for the general overall supervision of the Sub-Advisor.
+It is iM Global's objective to hire sub-advisors who it believes are skilled and can deliver strong market cycle returns when taking risk into account. iM Global generally assesses the long-term growth of an investment by considering the increase in the value of the investment over a period greater than five years. iM Global is responsible for the general overall supervision of the Sub-Advisor.
+An affiliate of iM Global owns a minority, non-controlling stake of the Sub-Advisor.

-In the event a sub-advisor ceases to manage the Fund's portfolio, iM Global will select a replacement sub-advisor.
+In the event the Sub-Advisor ceases to manage the Fund's portfolio, iM Global will select a replacement sub-advisor.
 The securities that were held in the departing sub-advisor's portfolio may be retained by the replacement sub-advisor of the Fund or will be liquidated in an orderly manner, taking into account various factors, which may include but are not limited to the market for the security and the potential tax consequences.